Giftbit/lightrail-stripe-integration-sample-webapp/README.md

 ## Configuring

 This demo needs details about your personal Lightrail and Stripe test accounts to run.
-Copy `~.env` to `.env` and set the environment variables as follows...
+Inside the `shared` directory copy `.env.example` to `.env` and set the environment variables as follows...

 - `LIGHTRAIL_API_KEY`: Lightrail API Key that you can generate and paste from your Lightrail account via Lightrail Web App.
 For this demo use test credentials.
 - `STRIPE_API_KEY` and `STRIPE_PUBLISHABLE_KEY`: Stripe API Key and Publishable Key; you can find this information in your Stripe account.
 For this demo use test credentials.